uptechteam/ios-cookbook/4-architecture.md

 To reuse functionality between different view models, we move use cases to service objects.

 When screen functionality grows view model becomes complex and hard to maintain.
 To scale it linearly we implement Redux-like state inside view model.
-More info about it (here)[].

 ```swift
 final class TeamChatViewModel {